florentLutz/FAST-OAD-CS23-HE/docs/documentation/models/lcc/models.rst

 *********************
 Cost model structure
 *********************
-This diagram presents the structure of the LCC model using the TBM-900 as a support.
+The following diagrams present the structure of the LCC model using the TBM-900 and Pipistrel Velis Electro as support.

 .. raw:: html

    <a href="../../../../../n2/n2_tbm_900_lcc.html" target="_blank">LCC N2 diagram with TBM 900</a><br>
+   <a href="../../../../../n2/n2_pipistrel_electro_lcc.html" target="_blank">LCC N2 diagram with Pipistrel Velis Electro</a><br>